quarkiverse/quarkus-github-app/README.md

 ## Documentation

-To get you started (and more!), please refer to [the documentation](https://quarkiverse.github.io/quarkiverse-docs/quarkus-github-app/dev/index.html).
+To get you started (and more!), please refer to [the extensive documentation](https://quarkiverse.github.io/quarkiverse-docs/quarkus-github-app/dev/index.html).

-Anything missing in the documentation?
+Anything unclear or missing in the documentation?
 Please [open an issue](https://github.com/quarkiverse/quarkus-github-app/issues/new).

 ## Examples